auth0-samples/auth0-servlet-sample/01-Login/README.md

 ### Java Application

-Set the client values in the `src/main/webapp/WEB-INF/web.xml` file.
+Set the Auth0 Application values from above in the `src/main/webapp/WEB-INF/web.xml` file.

 ```xml
 <context-param>